wp-plugins/owlish-prayer-times/readme.txt

 == Description ==

 Displays prayer times in a highly customizable way.
-No iframe used, you can change the look of the prayer times to fit your page.
-Basic CSS included, so it will adapt to the style of your theme (maybe some modifications needed).
+No iframes used, you can change the look of the prayer times to fit your page.
+Basic CSS-file included, so it will adapt to the style of your theme (maybe some modifications needed).

+**Usage**

+Install the plugin as described in Tab "Installation".
+Drag the widget to your sidebar and go to islamicfinder Website and add the XML-URL as described in the tutorial.

+**Features**

+* Highly customizable prayer times possible!
+You can set the detailled calculation method, your coordinates and much more on the islamicfinder website.

+Best, it is all free!

 == Installation ==